 Create a Vinegar Solution

-There are a few solutions you can use to remove mold from your bathroom, but it’s best to start with the ones that are the safest.
+There are a few solutions you can use to remove black mold from your bathroom, but it’s best to start with the ones that are the safest.
 Vinegar is a natural, non-toxic mold killer.

 It’s powerful enough to remove mold and mildew from a wide variety of surfaces, including shower caulk.
 For starters, you need a clean, empty spray bottle and some vinegar.